- What is the definition of a flood?

 Screens, grates, etc.

-Any screens, grates, grilles, fixed louvers, or other covers or devices must not block or impede the automatic flow of floodwaters into and out of the enclosed area.
+Any screens, grates, grilles, fixed louvers, or other covers or devices must not block or impede the automatic flow of floodwaters into and out of the enclosed area and are acceptable for use in a flood vent.

 - What isn’t allowed by FEMA?